AryanBhagotra/COP26-Analysis/index.md

-We wanted to look at several conferences and understand how they differ in their efficacy, but unfortunately with our API restrictions, we decided to focus solely on COP26.
+We initially wanted to look at several conferences and understand how they differ in their efficacy, but unfortunately with our API restrictions (that we will built upon later), we decided to focus solely on COP26.

 To help us answer this question, we initially began by dividing cities into three global clusters 🌎: